-Fuse Tech offers high temperature furnace inspections through the use of water-cooled periscopes.
+Fuse Tech offers high temperature industrial furnace inspections through the use of water-cooled periscopes.
 The owner is then able to view areas or actions that may not be visible through normal “line of sight” observations.
 This equipment has video capability that allows recording with sound, thereby making it possible to “voice over” and describe the area or action being observed.
 This would include the firing characteristics of burners, bubbler effect, and batch melting characteristics.
-Pictures on CD for powerpoint type presentations are also given, if desired, which can be used in meetings with management to describe furnace conditions and any needed repairs.
-Information of this type makes excellent historical records to be reviewed and updated over the campaign life of the furnace, and is useful for upper management in understanding the value of Fuse Tech’s offerings.
+Pictures on CD for powerpoint type presentations are also given, if desired, which can be used in meetings with management to describe furnace conditions and any needed furnace calibration or repairs.
+Information of this type makes excellent historical records to be reviewed and updated over the campaign life of the industrial furnace, and is useful for upper management in understanding the value of Fuse Tech’s offerings.

 CHECKER & PORT CLEANING

 Checker and port cleaning of your industrial high temperature or glass furnace is essential for optimum performance as well as safety.
 Over time, debris collects during the process from melted glass at the port neck and mouth, causing airflow to become restricted.
 Specialist services provided by Fuse Tech include the removal of solid deposits in checker port necks, and on top of regenerator packings, using extremely high pressure water lances.

 Fuse Tech has safely and successfully carried out hundreds of checker and port cleaning operations in all types of glass and industrial (regenerative) furnaces, helping to ensure long term performance and efficiency.

 Ensuring your glass furnace is operating in top condition will provide the highest long-term return on investment, increase production efficiency, and help keep team members free from hazardous conditions.

 When to Conduct Checkers and Port Cleaning and Maintenance